rocchdi/my-repo-reviews/README.md

 /home : Welcome message function
-/report : to view the classification report from the model /enregistrement  : to predict sentiment from a csv file (1 column with one sentence per line) /report/relance : Function that relaunches the training of models (please do not run this option : it is for Administrators only)
+/report : to view the classification report from the model /enregistrement  : to predict sentiment from a csv file (1 column with one sentence per line) /report/relance : Function that relaunches the training of models and displays the report scores (please do not run this option : it is for Administrators only)

 ```